 Once you have all your forms and information collated, you can start running your food truck payroll.
 Depending on which food truck payroll system you choose, you’ll either enter it yourself or give the information to your accountant.

 Federal and some state laws require that employers keep certain records for specified periods of time.
 For example, W-4 forms (on which employees indicate their tax withholding status) must be kept on file for all active employees and for three years after an employee is terminated.
 You also need to keep W-2s, copies of filed tax forms, and dates and amounts of all tax deposits.

 Report Payroll Taxes

-There are several payroll tax reports that you are required to submit to the appropriate authorities on either a quarterly or annual basis.
+There are several food truck payroll tax reports that you are required to submit to the appropriate authorities on either a quarterly or annual basis.
 If you are in any way confused about your obligations, take a look at the IRS’s Employer’s Tax Guide, which provides some very clear guidance on all federal tax filing requirements.
 Visit your state tax agency for specific tax filing requirements for employers.

 There are many payroll companies you can hire to do your taxes and file your reports.
 You can have your accountant do this for you or you can buy payroll software and do it yourself.